SharePoint/sp-dev-docs/docs/general-development/managed-metadata-and-navigation-in-sharepoint.md

 ## Datasheet view support for managed metadata column types
 <a name="SP15_ManagedMetadataAndNav_DatasheetViewSupport"> </a>

-In SharePoint 2013, the datasheet view functionality has changed.
+In SharePoint, the datasheet view functionality has changed.
 Now, the datasheet uses a double-click action to open standard view for grid editing.
 You can now edit metadata columns using the same features that are available when you edit individual items.
 This includes access to the term set that is behind the column.
 This feature is all about bringing the metadata modification functionality available when editing an individual item to datasheet editing.